Nilonic/Python-Binary-Waterfall-Thingy/README.md

 > This is not anywhere near good for production use, nor is it good at what it does.
 It will hurt your ears, and will take up a lot of memory

 > [!NOTE]
-> I will not be updating this any further, unless a breaking change is reported.
+> I will not be updating this often, unless a breaking change is reported, or i come up with a feature.
 What you see is what you get

 ## To use